solaranamnesis/Das-Ausland/1881/26/1/full-text-english.md

 As I presented and said in my book, the channels of the meteorite (_Favosites_) are in totally equal sections, the glass inclusions are not, and here I want to add that they are in cross-sections not as points, but are present as clear transverse channels, hence not a not disseminated mineral (spot), but truly are quite undoubted tubes (germination channels of _Favosites_).
 Here and after one can no longer speak of round glass inclusions as counter evidence to the fact.
 Not yet a researcher who has seen my objects has made the objection that what I declare as germination channels (perforations) are mere inclusions.

-Here I must go even further and point out the biggest mistake of all criticism dealing with external perceptions: it exists therein, that one criticizes observations of third parties before one has seen the obervation-material of the objected.
+Here I must go even further and point out the biggest mistake of all criticism dealing with external perceptions: it exists therein, that one criticizes observations of third parties before one has seen the observation-material of the objected.

 And to return to the present case, I at the least insist that, from hereon, controlled cuts should be performed on Knyahinya.